dftbplus/skpar/docs/source/skopt/objectives.rst

     * key-value pairs: e.g. named physical quantities, like effective masses, E-k points within the first Brilloin zone, etc.

-3) The declaration of an objective establishes a way for a direct comparison between some reference data and some model data.
-   With each data item is associated a weight, corresponding to the significance of this item relative to the rest of the items.
-   These weights are regarded as sub-weights, and are used for the scalarisation of a given objective.

-4) Correspondence between model and reference data may be non trivial when the data has the character of a band-structure, i.e. is 2D array.
+3) **Correspondence between model data and reference data** may be non trivial when the data has the character of a band-structure, i.e. is 2D array.
 In this case correspondence can be established via *use*, and *align* clauses, as in the example YAML code below.
    These clauses should be in the 'options' block of the declaration of an objective, as indicated.